allouis/composition-of-curried-lamb/README.md

 ## Length

-Functions in javascript also have a lenth property, which is going to be important when explaining and defining the curry function.
+Functions in javascript also have a length property, which is going to be important when explaining and defining the curry function.

 The length propery in javascript refers to the number of named arguments that the function has, you could say